adiraj91/Experiments-with-Deep-Learning-/README.md

 The implementation is done using basic Gradient Descent logic and concepts of Vectorization.

+## Implementations

+- Using Single Layer Perceptron (or Logistic Regression) to classify image data.
+Sigmoid functions and Gradient Descent Implementation.
+- Single Layer NN using Gradient Descent and tangent as activation function on the implementation.
+- Currently both models are under-performing with accuracy of 59% on prediction accuracy.

 ## Data

 The dataset used for analysis can be found on Kaggle at the following link: